thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 This page shows some code snippets of how to use Tianshou to develop new algorithms / apply algorithms to new scenarios.

 By the way, some of these issues can be resolved by using a ``gym.wrapper``.
 It could be a universal solution in the policy-environment interaction.
+But you can also use the batch processor :ref:`preprocess_fn`.

 .. _network_api: